7anooch/coverpalette/README.md

 ### API access to album covers
 Before installation, consider setting up some API keys if you so wish.

 To get album covers I try 3 different APIs (Last.fm, MusicBrains, and Discogs), two of which require API keys (Last.fm and discogs).
+Last.fm is the preferred API.

 To set up your API keys, you will want to rename `covers2colors/keys_template.json` to `covers2colors/keys.json` and add in your API keys in there.
 Once the file is renamed the package will assume it contains valid api keys and will attempt to use them.

-If you would rather not bother getting any API keys, things should still work fine and artwork will attempt to be fetched from MusicBrainz only.
+If you would rather not bother getting any API keys, artwork will attempt to be fetched from MusicBrainz only. things should still work fine, although the MusicBrains API can be slow.
+I've also noticed that the color on some album covers appear muted on Discogs and MusicBrains.

 ## Basic Usage